 1.6 Missing and incorrect global ranges

 Each instrument and science parameter should have global ranges that are used in the OOI Global Range Test as part of the defined QA/QC process.
-We identified several instruments and parameters that are either missing global ranges (Table 6), or the global ranges look incorrect and need to be reviewed (Table 7).
+Several instruments and parameters were identified that either had missing global ranges (Table 6), or the global ranges looked incorrect and needed to be reviewed (Table 7).

 Table 6.
 Instruments and parameters with missing global ranges